lluisalemanypuig/optimality-syntactic-dependency-distances/README.md

 ## **Preprocessed data**

 Data is available in two levels of preprocessing.
-The first level consist of the syntactic dependency structures of every sentence as in head vector for each collection and treebank: [here](https://cqllab.upc.edu/lal/universal-dependencies/) for UD/SUD based collections and [here]() for the Prague and Stanford collections.
+The first level consist of the syntactic dependency structures of every sentence in head vector format for each collection and treebank: [UD-based collections](https://cqllab.upc.edu/lal/universal-dependencies/) and [Prague and Stanford collections](https://cqllab.upc.edu/lal/others/).

-The second level of preprocessing consists of just the essential information of every sentence, for each treebank and collection: language (the iso code of the language), n (the number of vertices), K2 (the sum of squared degrees), D (the sum of dependency distances), D_min (the minimum sum of dependency distances).
-The information is available from [here](https://mydisk.cs.upc.edu/s/ByX3w4KFqFNjE7w) (one file for each combination of collection and annotation style).
+The second level of preprocessing consists of just the essential information of every sentence, for each collection and treebank: language (the iso code of the language), n (the number of vertices), K2 (the sum of squared degrees), D (the sum of dependency distances), D_min (the minimum sum of dependency distances).
+The information is available as [one file for each combination of collection and annotation style](https://mydisk.cs.upc.edu/s/ByX3w4KFqFNjE7w).

+The data resulting from the experiments on function word removal is available for [level 1 and level 2 all together](https://mydisk.cs.upc.edu/s/9X9Akx3M8MkFQqy).

+The information about every language employed in our analyses (e.g. family, popular name) is available [here](https://mydisk.cs.upc.edu/s/odKZBqDeatoiNdt).

 ## **Code**